-There is something incredibly sweet and endearing about heavy draft horses—they are docile, calm, and affectionate animals, and their size and weight seems to make their wonderful temperaments even more charming.
+There is something incredibly sweet and endearing about heavy draft horses—they are docile, calm, and affectionate animals, and their size and weight seem to make their wonderful temperaments even more charming.

-This is a list of my ten (which includes a "bonus breed") favorite heavy draft horses.
+This is a list of my 10 favorite heavy draft horses, with a "bonus breed" at the bottom.

 It is such a shame that these amazingly gentle, calm, and sweet-natured horses have been bred for purposes such as pulling heavy artillery in warfare and hard laborious tasks such as haulage, forestry, and agricultural work.
 It is mentionable, however, that many of the breeds below would not exist if they had not been required for such things.

-Percheron horses originate from Western France and are an intelligent, hard-working breed who have the tranquil nature of most heavy breeds.
-They vary in size, ranging from 15.1 and 18.1 hands and weighing anywhere from 1900-2600 lbs.
+Percheron horses originate from Western France and are an intelligent, hard-working type who have the tranquil nature of most heavy breeds.
+They vary in size, ranging from 15.1 and 18.1 hands and weighing anywhere from 1900 to 2600 pounds.
 The exact ancestry of this breed is unknown, but it has been suggested that Arabian and Boulonnais horses were bred to create the Percheron.
-Percherons first came to the U.S.A. in 1839 where they have been used for a wide range of work-tasks.
+Percherons first came to the U.S.A. in 1839 where they have been used for a wide range of work tasks.

-Belgium or "Brabent" draft horses are another sweet, amiable breed who have been used for purposes including war, agricultural, haulage, and mine horses.
+Belgian or "Brabant" draft horses are another sweet, amiable breed that has been used for purposes including war, agricultural, haulage, and mine horses.
 In 1950 there were 200,000 of this breed registered, and just 30 years later, only 6,000 remained.
-The breed is known to be stubborn, but also clam, friendly, and docile.
+The breed is known to be stubborn, but also calm, friendly, and docile.
 They are incredibly intelligent and are becoming more popular; their numbers are increasing to reflect this.

 Gypsy Vanners, also known as "Gypsy Cobs" are one of my all-time favourite breeds.
 They were used by the Romanichal people of Great Britain to pull the "caravans" in which they lived.
 They are extremely intelligent and docile animals, who are renowned for their pie-bald, pinto pattern, and heavy feathering on their legs from the knees down.
 They usually stand at 13–16.2 hands and are very popular for their willingness to help and wonderful temperament.